daveyliam/fpga_thin_client/README.md

 a short program to send raw frames to the FPGA for testing.

 The 'vlog' directory contains the Verilog code for the FPGA hardware design.
+Note that the DDR2 controller is missing, it was generated automatically by ISE and contained a lot of non editable .ncd files.

+I can provide the complete Xilinx ISE project if anyone is interested.